The arts start here!

 E.J.
 Thomas Performing Arts Hall

-All of the University's academic programs in the performing arts - music, dance, theatre, and arts administration - are under one big roof at Guzzetta Hall.
+All of the University's academic programs in the performing arts - music, dance, theatre, and arts administration - are under one big roof at the recently expanded Guzzetta Hall.
 Adjacent to Guzzetta Hall is E.J.
 Thomas Hall, creating an artistic, educational and cultural hub for the campus and community.

 The original portion of Guzzetta Hall, built in 1976, is home to the UA School of Music.
 Guzzetta Recital Hall is a 250-seat concert venue presenting more than 300 music performances a year, including the Kulas Concert Series, operas, musicals, recitals, and more.

 The Paul A. Daum Theatre is a 250-seat proscenium space in Kolbe Hall.
-Plays, musicals, dance performances, lectures, and more are presented there.
+You can see plays, musicals, dance performances, lectures, and more there.

 Folk Hall and the Emily Davis Gallery